BEST FULL BODY WORKOUT

 It’s best to not do full body 4 times per week because your muscles need a rest day in between to recover and grow.
 A 3-day full body workout schedule works best because it allows for sufficient rest time between workouts.

 The best full body workout routine is 3 times per week because you'll have just 3 workouts per week with 4 days of rest between your workouts, which is ideal for a beginner routine.
-For the beginner lifter, this type of training will help maximize muscle gain until your fitness level is more advanced.
+For the beginner lifter, this type of training will help maximize muscle gain until your fitness level is ready for more advanced workouts.
 When you increase in experience levels, you can choose a different type of training split (such as a 5-day workout routine like push pull legs) to help you continue to progress in your fitness journey.

-The best schedule for full body programs is 3 times per week because you'll have just 3 training days with 4 days of rest between your workouts.
+The best weekly workout schedule for full body programs is 3 times per week because you'll have just 3 training days with 4 days of rest between your workouts.
 This type of full body training programs helps to build muscle quickly because of the increased training volume involved in doing many sets of compound exercises.
 Once you get to a more advanced level in your training, you can choose a different training split to allow you to continue to build muscle and strength.

 It's good to do a full body strength workout 3 times per week for the goal of building muscle because it gives enough rest time between training sessions for your muscles to recover and grow.
 Three times per week is an ideal frequency for muscle growth if you are doing total body workouts.